 The recommended dosage for regular strength is 0.25 milligrams of CBD oil per 1 pound of bodyweight.
 For a stronger dose, the recommended amount is 0.50 milligrams of CBD oil per 1 pound of bodyweight.
 For example, for a child who weighs 60 pounds, a regular strength dose would be (60 lbs x 0.25 mg =) 15 milligrams of CBD oil.
 This translates to 15 drops for a 300 mg tincture.

-It is best to start off with giving your child CBD oil once or twice daily.
-You can then adjust the frequency to every eight hours or as needed.
 You may note that a smaller dose used more often is effective, or that a larger dose used once or twice daily works best.
-Ultimately, you will learn what works best for your child.
+Ultimately, you will learn what works best.
 For more information regarding personal dosage check out our interactive CBD dosing chart.

 What Types of CBD are Available for Kids?